-Eating Chicken Feet might sound like a strange dish to some, but it is regarded as an exquisite delicacy in certain parts of the world and can be cooked using a variety of techniques.
+Eating Chicken Feet might sound like a strange dish to some, but it is regarded as an excellent delicacy in certain parts of the world and can be cooked using a variety of techniques.

 Chicken Feet are particularly common in numerous countries of Asia, and they frequently appear on Chinese menus at eateries.